-If something’s gone wrong with an item you’ve bought, you may be entitled to a refund, repair or replacement.
-Learn about your rights and options if there is a problem with a purchase.
+If something’s gone wrong with an item you’ve bought, you may be entitled to a refund, repair, or replacement.
+Learn about your rights and options if there’s a problem with a purchase.

 Your options if the other party is in breach of contract

 “I bought a bicycle from my local bike shop.
-On my first long distance ride, I broke a spoke.
+On my first long-distance ride, a spoke broke.
 It gave me second thoughts about the bike.
 I asked the shop if I could return it for a refund.
-The shop said no. But they did fix the spoke at no cost.
+The guy said no. But he did fix the spoke at no cost.
 In other words, they wouldn’t let me cancel the contract, but they did perform the contract (by repairing the bike).”

 – Harvey, Delta

-When you make a purchase, you are making a contract.
+When you make a purchase, you’re making a contract.
 As parties to the contract, you and the seller have certain legal rights and obligations.
-If a party does not do what they said they would under a contract, they are in breach of contract.
+If a party doesn’t do what they said they’d do, they’re in breach of contract.